Hepic/ting/etc/spec/ARCHITECTURE.md

  * If the username is not reserved:

-     - If the password is set in the request, the server returns a 404 status code.
+     - If the password is set in the request, the server returns a 404 status code with the error `password_set`.

      - If the password is not set in the request, the server returns a 200 status code.